Snake: Skin

 The skin of a snake is covered in scales.
 Contrary to the popular notion of snakes being slimy (because of possible confusion of snakes with worms), snakeskin has a smooth, dry texture.
 Most snakes use specialized belly scales to travel, allowing them to grip surfaces.
 The body scales may be smooth, keeled, or granular.
 The eyelids of a snake are transparent "spectacle" scales, also known as brille, which remain permanently closed.

+For a snake, the skin has been modified to its specialized form of locomotion.
+Between the inner layer and the outer layer lies the dermis, which contains all the pigments and cells that make up the snake's distinguishing pattern and color.
+The epidermis, or outer layer, is formed of a substance called keratin, which in mammals is the same basic material that forms nails, claws, and hair.
+The snake's epidermis of keratin provides it with the armor it needs to protect its internal organs and reduce friction as it passes over rocks.
+Parts of this keratin armor are rougher than others.
+The less restricted portion overlaps the front of the scale beneath it.
+Between them lies a folded back connecting material, also of keratin, also part of the epidermis.
+This folded back material gives as the snake undulates or eats things bigger than the circumference of its body.

 The shedding of scales is called ecdysis (or in normal usage, molting or sloughing).
 Snakes shed the complete outer layer of skin in one piece.
 Snake scales are not discrete, but extensions of the epidermis—hence they are not shed separately but as a complete outer layer during each molt, akin to a sock being turned inside out.

 Snakes have a wide diversity of skin coloration patterns which are often related to behavior, such as the tendency to have to flee from predators.
 Snakes that are at a high risk of predation tend to be plain, or have longitudinal stripes, providing few reference points to predators, thus allowing the snake to escape without being noticed.
 Plain snakes usually adopt active hunting strategies, as their pattern allows them to send little information to prey about motion.
 Blotched snakes usually use ambush-based strategies, likely because it helps them blend into an environment with irregularly shaped objects, like sticks or rocks.
 Spotted patterning can similarly help snakes to blend into their environment.

 The shape and number of scales on the head, back, and belly are often characteristic and used for taxonomic purposes.
 Scales are named mainly according to their positions on the body.
 In "advanced" (Caenophidian) snakes, the broad belly scales and rows of dorsal scales correspond to the vertebrae, allowing these to be counted without the need for dissection.